nlnguyen/RepData_PeerAssessment1/PA1_template.md

----
-title: "Activity Monitoring"
-author: "Ngoc Lan Nguyen"
-date: '2015-04-15'
-output:
-  html_document:
-    keep_md: yes
----
+# Activity Monitoring
+Ngoc Lan Nguyen
+2015-04-15

+### Introduction

+It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit][1], [Nike Fuelband][2], or [Jawbone Up][3].
+These type of devices are part of the “quantified self” movement – a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
+But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.

+This assignment makes use of data from a personal activity monitoring device.
+This device collects data at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 ### Part 1: Loading and preprocessing the dataset

-The dataset [Activity Monitoring][1] used is a compressed file obtained from the Reproducible Research website.
+The dataset [Activity Monitoring][4] used is a compressed file obtained from the Reproducible Research website.
 An extraction of the file "activity.csv" is first performed and then, the data is loaded into a data table for analysis.
 Also, the date variable is reformated to a proper type.
 Since the current structure of the dataset is already in a tidy form, there is not any need for further preprocessing.
 The following script is used to accomplish these operations.

 ```r